Not everyone needs every type of insurance. There are hundreds of types of insurance out there, and some are extremely obscure.

 Your emergency fund won’t cover $250,000 in damages from totaling someone’s Lamborghini.
 But it can take the place of some other types of insurance meant to protect against a sudden expense or loss of income.

-Pro tip: If you don’t currently have an emergency fund, start one today by opening a high-yield savings account with an online bank like CIT Bank.
+Pro tip: If you don’t currently have an emergency fund, start one today by opening a high-yield savings account with an online bank.

 Layers of Liquid Assets for a Deeper Emergency Fund

 I keep some money in cash as part of my emergency fund.
 But as a relatively aggressive investor, I can’t stand the idea of leaving tens of thousands of dollars sitting around collecting dust and losing money to inflation.

 So I keep my emergency fund in several layers.
 In addition to some cash, I also keep some in a money market account.
 I also own some US Treasury bonds that are easily liquidated in the form of a Treasury bond ETF.
 I keep a few other low-risk, short-term investments where I can access money relatively quickly if needed.